niharika2810/niharika2810.github.io/2020-11-06-Android-DataBinding-Under-the-hood-part1.md

 * There are <b>no checks</b> against invalid lookups.
 We won’t get any error if the id, we just referenced in our class, is not actually there in our layout due to synthetic properties exposing a global namespace of ids which are unrelated to the layout.

->"Tell me and I forget, teach me and I may remember, involve me and I learn."

 b) <b>View Binding</b>: It generates a binding class for each XML layout file present in that module.
 An instance of a binding class contains direct references to all views that have an ID in the corresponding layout.

 Add this in your app build.gradle: